 and break it down into simpler parts that can be tested and performed independently, such as:

 ALTER TABLE t1 ADD INDEX i1(c1); ALTER TABLE t1 ADD UNIQUE INDEX i2(c2); ALTER TABLE t1 CHANGE c4_old_name c4_new_name INTEGER UNSIGNED NOT NULL;

 Operations that must be performed in a specific sequence, such as creating an index followed by a foreign key constraint that uses that index.

 Operations all using the same specific

-Operations that cannot be performed in-place, that is, that still copy and rebuild the table.
+Operations that cannot be performed in place, that is, that still use the table-copy method.